Türkiye

 Who is most vulnerable to persecution?

-Armenian and Assyrian (Syriac) churches face hostility in the southeastern region of Turkey.
-For decades, they have been caught between the rivalries of the Turkish army and Kurdish resistance groups and have faced discrimination by both ethnic Turks and Kurds in general.
-Most Christians from those churches do not live in their ancestral region anymore, but have moved to western areas of Turkey.
+Historical Christian groups, such as the Armenian and Assyrian (Syriac) churches, face high pressure and hostility in the southeastern region of Türkiye.
+For decades, they have been caught between the rivalries of the Turkish army and Kurdish resistance groups.
+Most Christians from those churches no longer live in their ancestral regions but have moved to western areas of Türkiye.

 What has changed this year?

-What does Open Doors do to help Christians in Turkey?
+What does Open Doors do to help Christians in Türkiye?

-Open Doors raises prayer support for persecuted believers in Turkey.
-Through local partners, Open Doors supports Persian Speaking refugee believers with training, resources and practical support.
+Open Doors raises prayer support for persecuted believers in Türkiye.
+Through local partners, Open Doors supports Persian-speaking refugee believers with training, resources and practical support.

 Download Summary Report Download Full Report